-Although the Fund generally seeks to invest for the long term, it may sell securities regardless of how long they have been held.
+Although each Fund generally seeks to invest for the long term, each Fund may sell securities regardless of how long they have been held.
 Generally, an index fund sells securities in response to redemption requests from shareholders of conventional (not exchange-traded) shares or to changes in the composition of its target index.
-Because of this, the turnover rate for the Fund has been very low.
-The Financial Highlights section of this prospectus shows historical turnover rates for the Fund.
-A turnover rate of 100%, for example, would mean that the Fund had sold and replaced securities valued at 100% of its net assets within a one-year period.
+Turnover rates for large-cap stock index funds tend to be low because large-cap indexes typically do not change significantly from year to year.
+The Financial Highlights section of this prospectus shows historical turnover rates for each Fund.
+A turnover rate of 100%, for example, would mean that a Fund had sold and replaced securities valued at 100% of its net assets within a one-year period.
 In general, the greater the turnover rate, the greater the impact transaction costs will have on a fund's return.
 Also, funds with high turnover rates may be more likely to generate capital gains, including short-term capital gains, that must be distributed to shareholders and will be taxable to shareholders investing through a taxable account.

-The Fund and Vanguard
+The Funds and Vanguard

-The Fund is a member of The Vanguard Group, a family of over 200 funds.
+Each Fund is a member of The Vanguard Group, a family of over 200 funds.
 All of the funds that are members of The Vanguard Group (other than funds of funds) share in the expenses associated with administrative services and business operations, such as personnel, office space, and equipment.